AlexanderDeguffroy/alexanderdeguffroy/aboutme.md

 E-commerce, data, continuous improvement, automation, SEO, analytics, ...

 ## Hobbies
-Playing the trumpet for more than 20 years.
+Playing the trumpet for over 20 years.
 Love(d) to play volleybal.
 Enjoy working in the garden.